CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

                         └── ros2_control.urdf

 - **CMakeLists.txt** - This file contains the CMake configuration, which is used to build and compile the package.

-- **LICENSE** - This file contains the licensing information for the package.

 - **package.xml** - This file contains the package metadata for ROS, such as the package name, version, description, dependencies, etc.